Jump to all Ninja Creami sorbet recipes:

 Beautiful with citrus, apple, and tropical flavours.
 Adds warmth and depth.

 Monk fruit is natural, contains antioxidants, and can even have anti-inflammatory properties according to studies, and doesn’t spike blood sugar.
-Great for low calorie sorbet and anyone watching sugar intake.
+Great for low-calorie sorbet and anyone watching sugar intake.
+It’s actually very healthy, but pure monk fruit sweetener is probably the most expensive sweetener on the market.

 Some people love agave for sorbet because it blends smoothly and has a neutral sweetness.
-I personally use it less, but it’s an option if you like it.
+I personally use it less, simply because it’s still quite high in sugar (even though it’s more natural than regular white cane sugar), but it’s an option if you like it.

 Bottom line: you only need one.
 Choose what fits your lifestyle and taste preferences.